fetchai/agents-aea/docs/scaffolding.md

 ## Scaffold generator

-The scaffold generator builds out the entire directory structure required for creating an agent.
+The scaffold generator builds out the directory structure required when adding new skills, protocols, and connections to the agent.

 For example, create a new AEA project.